Updated: Aug 4

 This brings us to the wreck of the Jose-Paquete de Africa.
 This ship collected its cargo from the beaches of Mozambique and though many slave ships were lost at sea, the Jose-Paquete remains unique in that while the captain and crew all survived, over half of the human cargo was left, still shackled, to drown inside the sinking ship.

-The Upper levels of the museum we find the Communities gallery, the Power of Place gallery, the Double Victory gallery, which was an initiative for African Americans to both serve the country abroad while ending racism at home.
-Also the Sport Gallery and finally the Culture Gallery, all showcasing the success and progress of the African American communities.
-I learned many things, and re-familiarised myself with people like Madame CJ Walker, the first American female millionaire who developed a line of beauty products specifically for the African American, milliner Mae Reeves, and the beginnings of the Hip Hop culture.
+In The upper levels of the museum we find the Communities gallery, the Power of Place gallery, the Double Victory gallery, which was an initiative for African Americans to both serve the country abroad while ending racism at home.
+Furthermore, the Sport Gallery and finally the Culture Gallery, showcase the success and progress of the African Americans, and the impact these individuals have made on American history.
+Exhibitions feature milliner Mae Reeves, and Madame CJ Walker, who became the first American female millionaire by developing a line of beauty products specifically for African American women.

 The building itself was designed by Freelon Group/ Adjaye Associates/David Brody Bond to be beautiful and yet reflect the dark history of African America.
 The building itself is a box-like structure, with an exterior frame of an inverted pyramid, three part corona.
 The corona is covered with a "scrim", which is a bronze-aluminium screen perforated with designs originating from African American communities in South Carolina and Louisiana.

-Inside is no ordinary museum canteen.
-Sweet Home Cafe is a 400 seat cafeteria-style/food court style eatery that serves traditional food reflecting the indigenous delicacies of different areas and cultures of the USA.
+Visitors can stop for refreshments at the Sweet Home Café.
+This is no ordinary museum canteen, this is a 400 seat cafeteria-style/food court style eatery that serves traditional food reflecting the indigenous delicacies of different locations and cultures throughout the United States

 The Smithsonian Museum of African American History and Culture